Illinois, Indiana and Georgia Announce Plans for BEAD Challenges

 Illinois aims to kick off the challenge process on Monday, January 29, and Indiana plans a March 4 start

-January 22, 2024 – Illinois, Indiana and Georgia and Indiana have announced their plans to start the challenge process under the Broadband Equity, Access and Deployment program.
+January 22, 2024 – Illinois, Indiana and Georgia have announced their plans to start the challenge process under the Broadband Equity, Access and Deployment program.

 States are waiting for approval of their Broadband Equity Access and Deployment Volume I draft plans to the National Telecommunications and Information Administration.
 But two of the states have announced tentative dates::